Anthrocon/www/content/Events/parade-block-party/index.md

 {{< /details >}}

 {{< details "I require a handler/to handle for a fursuiter.
 Can I join the parade?" >}}
-We do allow for fursuiters that require handlers for ADA accessibility needs to be a part of the parade.
+We do allow for fursuiters that require handlers for ADA accessibility needs or young children to be a part of the parade.
 {{< /details >}}

 {{< details "How long will the block party last?" >}}